"

 bekah(at)river-management.org

-Bekah Price loves rivers and is grateful to be able to support the brilliantly resourceful people that manage them.
+Bekah Price loves rivers and is grateful to be able to support the brilliantly resourceful people that manage them by leading RMS outreach, membership development and member services.
+She oversees the RMS website, outreach materials, social media, and partner and media relations.
 Her background is in public relations, communication and raft guiding.
 She's experienced in community outreach, membership development, copyediting, web content development, print and social media, and branding.
 Before working with the River Management Society, she developed the public relations program for a school system and previously worked as a newspaper reporter.
 She is a passionate leader and organizer and feels privileged to have led and served teams on the river, as a jiu-jitsu instructor, in civic clubs and community events, and as a Master Gardener.

 RMS Journal Editor